rrmanzano/xamarin-bindableproperty-generator/README.md

 # Xamarin.BindableProperty.Generator

-Source generator that automatically transforms fields into BindableProperties that can be used in Xamarin.<br />
+Source generator that automatically transforms fields into BindableProperties that can be used in Xamarin.
 Are you looking for the MAUI project? check this [link](https://github.com/rrmanzano/maui-bindableproperty-generator)

 ## Installation